copernicus-mogley/zkav.club/opportunities/README.md

 * Decide what details actually matter for each item type: keep templates sane, evolve the schema as the archive grows.

-* Cooperate with other club coordinators to assemble the full package (audio/video from the post-production coordinator, text from the Storyteller, and any missing pieces).
+* Work with other coordinators to pull the pieces together (audio/video from the post-production coordinator, text from the Storyteller, and any missing pieces).

 * Keep the "source of truth" file up to date as the item evolves (links, versions, consent status, credits, notes).